Best Running Gloves of 2025

 Price and Durability

-Good news!
-Most running gloves are highly durable when used for just running and when laundered correctly.
-Many members of the iRunFar team run in the same gloves today they got five to 10 years ago!
+On the plus side, most running gloves are highly durable when used for just running and when laundered correctly.
+Many members of the iRunFar team run in the same gloves today they got five to 10 years ago, so it’s often worth investing in a higher-quality pair of gloves.
 Some running gloves will wear out faster if you use them for other purposes besides running, such as holding trekking poles or grabbing rocks and trees in technical terrain.

 Why You Should Trust Us

-The iRunFar team comprises road runners, trail runners, and ultrarunners with collectively 150-plus years of running experience.
-We began this running gloves buyer’s guide by polling our team’s extensive knowledge to pare down to our favorites and those we see other runners frequently wearing.
+The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of collective running experience.
+We began this running gloves buyer’s guide by polling our team’s extensive knowledge to narrow down our favorites and those we see other runners frequently wearing.

 Authors Meghan Hicks and Alli Hartz took that shorter list of potential best running gloves into the field and tested them in all kinds of conditions where they live and travel.
 From raging snowstorms in Colorado’s San Juan Mountains to super-windy days in the Alps, we tested lightweight, mid-weight, and heavy-duty gloves in various challenging conditions.
 We chose what you find here by considering durability, warmth, breathability, wicking ability, and comfort.